 - Damaged Drain Pipe

 The sewer pipe in your septic tank is the main septic tank drain field transporting grey water from the house to the septic tank.
 If you have planted trees near your septic tank, the tree roots can block the sewer line.
-Some other factors such as earth movement caused by heavy equipment and earthquakes can also cause damage to the main sewer pipe.
+Some other factors such as earth movement caused by heavy equipment and earthquakes, can also cause damage to the main sewer pipe.
 You need to hire a septic professional to determine if there is a problem with your sewer pipeline.

 - Drainfield Failure